dragonfly-science/dragonfly-website/README.md

 and produces static files that are bundled up and served from the webserver.
 It uses the [Hakyll](http://jaspervdj.be/hakyll/index.html) static site library, which is managed by the code in the `haskell/` directory.
 There is some [Docker](http://www.docker.com) magic going on to get a build system up and running on a linux server.
-Ideally, you can check out the code and run `./run.sh develop` to get started.
+Ideally, you can check out the code and run `make develop` to get started.

 ## Notes

 #### This git repository is all there is

 There is no database behind the site (other than the git repository).
 This means the website is static, and fully versioned. with all the collaborative benefits of git available.The content for the site is organised under the `content/` folder.
 Most of the folders there should be fairly self explanatory.
 If you need to edit the site, these are the files to make changes to.

 For example, to add a new new post you need to create a new file and directory in the `content/posts/` directory.